 The TPM Library Specification allows a variety of implementations to be defined from the superset of functionality contained within the library.
-This section defines the minimum and maximum requirements for a PC Client TPM for those attributes in the Library specification for which requirements are left to the Platform specification to define.
+This section defines the minimum and maximum requirements for a PC Client TPM of those attributes in the Library specification that are left to the Platform specification to define.

-NOTE: Table 1 contains the names of the property types, as defined in the TPM Library Specification Part 2, Section TPM_PT, which must by specified by a platform profile.
+NOTE 1: Table 1 contains the names of the property types, as defined in the TPM Library Specification Part 2, Section TPM_PT, which must be specified by a platform profile.
 Table 1 defines the value returned by a TPM2_Get_Capability query to each PT name for a PC Client TPM.